writer

 • In the hereafter, those who withhold Zakat will be held accountable for neglecting this essential act of worship.

 Thus, unpaid Zakat is not just a financial liability—it is a religious debt that must be settled promptly.
+One meaningful way to fulfill this obligation is by supporting a trusted orphanage center like Pakistan Sweet Home.
+Here, your Zakat can directly uplift the lives of vulnerable children.

 And Allah knows best!